figglewatts/JWMSU/README.md

 # JWMSU
 A utility for creating wads out of textures, used in the LSD Revamped SDK

-Simply give it a directory full of PNG textures, and a wad file to output, and it'll just wad your shit up
+Simply give it a directory full of PNG textures, and a wad file to output, and it'll Just WAD your shit up™

 ![JWMSU Screenshot](http://i.imgur.com/L8RcrsK.png)